kubedb/docs/docs/guides/postgres/concepts/postgres-gitops.md

 | 8.
 Delete Snapshot data from bucket      |    &#10007;    | &#10007; | &#10007; | &#10003; |

 If you don't specify `spec.deletionPolicy` KubeDB uses `Halt` termination policy by default.

+> Lastly, as `kubedb.com/v1` and `gitops.kubedb.com/v1alpha1` are two different API groups, you can use both of them in the same cluster.
+They share exactly the same spec, if you update some fields that might need changes using `OpsRequest`s, GitOps operator will create and reflect those changes in the database.
+You don't need to create ops request manually.
+If updating some fields don't require any ops request, GitOps operator will simply patch the actual `Postgres` database CRO with these changes.

 ## Next Steps